There’s no business like Sew business

-Did, however, learn the hard way that what might be the right time for me to have a sew business, was not always the right time for my neighbors.
+I Did, however, learn the hard way that what might be the right time for me to have a sew business, was not always the right time for my neighbors.
 Soon after Matthew and I married (all of 53 years ago) we lived in an apartment block.
-I had made a shirtwaister dress and really wanted to wear it the following day and was finishing off the belt.
+I had made a shirtwaister dress and wanted to wear it the following day and was finishing off the belt.

 My dear husband gaily hammered in the eyelets not realizing how late it was.
-The next day we were buying something at the cafe, we saw one of our neighbors who commented on the noise the evening before.
+The next day we were buying something at the cafe, and we saw one of our neighbors who commented on the noise the evening before.

 Only after we left her did we realize it was we who were disturbing the peace.